 MindNode (iOS, macOS)

-Most mind mapping apps are web apps and, if there's a native app available, it's really just a shell for the web app.
+Most mind mapping apps are web apps, and if there's a native app available, it's really just a shell for the web app.
 It's fine if you want the collaboration, sharing, and other features you get with an online service, but what if you just want a simple way to brainstorm by yourself?

-MindNode Pricing: Free limited Mac and iOS app; $2.49/month for MindNode Plus with image support, tasks, themes, and styling options.
+MindNode pricing: Free limited Mac and iOS app; $2.49/month for MindNode Plus with image support, tasks, themes, and styling options.

-Best mind mapping software without a subscription
+Best mind mapping software for personal brainstorming

-SimpleMind (Windows, macOS, iOS, Android)
+XMind (Web, Windows, macOS, Linux, iOS, Android)

-SimpleMind Pricing: Free limited mobile apps; from €24.99 for Windows or macOS (€44.99 for both), $9.99 for iOS, and $8.49 for Android.
+If you're wary of subscription fees and want something for personal use, SimpleMind is a solid XMind alternative.
+It's available from €24.99 for Windows or macOS (€44.99 for both), $9.99 for iOS, and $8.49 for Android.

 Do you need a mind mapping app?